jakob22r/DISProject/README.md

 # Setup

 ## Requirements
+### Prerequisites
+* Make sure to have postgreSQL installed and working with psql in the command line

+### Installing requirements
 Make sure the the modules specified in requirements.txt are installed.
 To do that run:

 >$ pip install -r requirements.txt